comrade70/SAP-Integration-Suite-Tasks/1 SETTING UP SAP GATEWAY DEMO ACCOUNT & SAP BTP/exercise_2.md

 3. Checked out the provisioned capabilities.

 ### Prerequisites
 I created a trial account and used it for the exercises.
-The creation of a subaccount is described in this tutorial: [Get a Free Account on SAP BTP Trial](https://developers.sap.com/tutorials/hcp-create-trial-account.html).
 <br> **An Integration Developer user was set up with the following role collections.**
 - AuthGroup.API.ApplicationDeveloper
 - APIManagement.SelfService.Administrator